fbpx

 Can you run after getting the Coronavirus vaccine?

-It’s a good question, considering you probably put in a lot of time and effort into logging your miles and following your training plan.
+It’s a good question, considering you probably put a lot of time and effort into logging your miles and following your training plan.
 And, though the vaccine is protective against Covid-19, it can come with side effects ranging from a sore arm to flu-like symptoms.

 So, first of all, you cannot technically make yourself sicker by running after the Covid vaccine.